Frequently Asked Questions

 The new federal law doesn’t change those benefits.
 Consumers should contact their employer’s human resources department for help.
 If they need more information about how Medicare and retiree benefits work together, they can contact the Senior Health Insurance Counseling For Kansas (SHICK) http://www.kdads.ks.gov/SHICK/shick_index.html or call 800-860-5260.

 - + Will consumers with Medicare Supplement insurance be affected by the ACA?

-- + How will consumers’ Medicare prescription drug “donut hole” be affected?
+- + How is consumers' Medicare prescription drug "donut hole" affected?

 The ACA began closing the “donut hole” in 2011, and it’s expected that the “donut hole” will be closed by 2020.
 This means that Medicare beneficiaries whose prescription drug costs are greater than the Part D deductible will need to pay only a 25% coinsurance rate until their expenditures reach the catastrophic level.
 The “donut hole” is being closed by combining a 50% discount on the cost of brand-name drugs and a gradual increase in the share of prescription drug costs for both generics and brand-name drugs that Medicare pays, until a beneficiary only owes 25% of the total cost.

-- + Will consumers with Medicare Advantage plans be affected by the ACA?
+- + Are consumers with Medicare Advantage plans affected by the ACA?